Friday, 8 March 2019

 Sunday, 3 March 2019

-And here we are in Mallacoota - hopefully not hemmed in by bushfires! close to the SE corner of NSW.
+Here we are in Mallacoota - hopefully not hemmed in by bushfires! - close to the SE corner of 'NSW'.
 I know, we’re in Victoria, but we couldn’t quite get in to the SE border point of NSW so this will have to suffice.
-What started out as a trip to corner country in the afar NW sort of grew!
-Our trip has thus far taken us from the most north westerly point of NSW to here, the almost south easterly point of NSW.
+What started out as a trip to Corner Country in the far northweat of NSW grew!
+Our trip has thus far taken us from the most north-westerly point of NSW to here, the almost south-easterly point.
 The countryside in between has been quite wonderful in its diversity, colour and form.
 From parched desert across plains and rivers through tall alpine land to Dorothea’s jewel-seas.
 What a journey!
 I feel a poem coming on!

 I love a sunburnt country,